Nash equilibrium in a singular stochastic game between two renewable power producers with price impact: Introduction

+The next, natural, step in the analysis would be the study of the solutions to the variational system, namely the existence and uniqueness of its solutions, possibly via (semi-)explicit construction of the value function and the free-boundary, as it was done in \cite{MR4305783} for the single-player case.
+While this task is the subject of ongoing research, here we draw some preliminary conclusions on the structure of the value function, as a consequence of the regularity requirements discussed above.
+In particular, we derive a system of three \emph{smooth-fit} conditions (cf. \eqref{eq:system}) that ought to be satisfied on the free-boundary.

-The paper is organized as follows.
-In Section 2 we introduce the general problem of finding a Nash equilibrium between the two players, with all the relative definitions.
-In Section 3 we restrict the set of admissible strategies to those such that the two players can only perform one initial installation and then they cannot control the system anymore, and derive the relative Nash equilibria, with a possible non-uniqueness on the common installation region $\mathbb{I}_1 \cap \mathbb{I}_2$.
-In Section 4 we come back to the general continuous-time game, presenting the relative Verification Theorem and the weak Ito formula used to prove it, and then constructing explicitly the equilibrium strategies.
+The rest of the paper is organized as follows.
+In Section 2, we introduce the general problem of finding Nash equilibria between the two players, with all the relevant definitions.
+In Section 3, we study the one-step game obtained by restricting the set of admissible strategies to those that only allow for one initial installation, and derive the corresponding Nash equilibria.
+In Section 4, we go back to the general continuous-time game: in Section \ref{sec:ver}, we introduce the notion of equilibrium solution to the variational system and we prove the verification theorem (Theorem \ref{th:verific_th}), together with the required preliminary results, such as { a} weak Ito formula (Lemma \ref{lem:ito}); in Section \ref{sec:construc}, we construct the equilibrium strategy associated to a given solution to the variational system and prove the main result (Theorem \ref{th_equilibrium}); in Section \ref{sec:regularity_V_discus}, we discuss the implications that the regularity assumptions made on the solution of the variational PDE have on the structure of the value function.